-Based in Dallas, Texas, the SteelPath team consists of seasoned investment professionals and a portfolio management team with over 50 years of collective investment experience.
-The dedicated team consists of an investment committee, portfolio managers, research analysts and traders who are solely focused on the energy space.
+Based in Dallas, Texas, the SteelPath team consists of seasoned investment professionals and a portfolio management team with over 70 years of collective investment experience.
+The dedicated team consists of portfolio managers, research analysts and traders who are solely focused on the energy space.

-SteelPath employs seven analysts dedicated solely to understanding the energy value chain and broader energy sector.
+Led by senior portfolio managers, Brian Watson and Stuart Cartner, SteelPath employs four portfolio managers with over 70 years combined energy-focused investment experience and six analysts dedicated solely to understanding the energy value chain and broader energy sector.

 Tickers: MLPAX, MLPGX, MLPOX, OSPAX